MikeGruz/mikegruz.github.io/_posts/2017-03-16-mapping-in-R.md

   mutate(trump.perc = (per_gop - per_dem)*100)
 ```

 And now we'll map it, using the same `ggplot` code as before while adding a `fill=` statement to fill in a gradient based on the percent differential between the two candidates.
+Additionally, we'll remove the gridlines and axis labels from the figure.

 ```r